MehranTaghian/DQN-Trading/README.md

 For more information on the algorithms and models, please refer to the original paper.
 You can find them in the references.

+If you had any questions regarding the paper, code, or you wanted to contribute, please send me an email: taghianmehran@gmail.com

 ## References

 ```